Data Privacy Laws

 Baik, J.S.
 (Under review).
 Negotiating the Ban on Surveillance Advertising: Policy Silos of Privacy, Antitrust, and Anti-discrimination in the United States.

 Grover, R. & Baik, J.S.
 (Under review).
-From Paywalls to Datawalls: Platformization in Digital News Through Datafied Membership Programs.
+Platforms as Templates: Emerging Datafication Dynamics in Digital News Outlets’ Datawalls.

 Baik, J.S. & Famularo, J. (Under Review).
-Context Expansion: A System-Level Approach to Data Privacy and Loyalty Programs with Healthtech.
+Context Expansion: A System-Level Approach to Data Privacy and Loyalty Programs.

-Baik, J.S. & Sridharan, H. (Under review).
-Civil Rights Audits as Counterpublic Strategy: Articulating the Responsibility to Care for Marginalized Communities in Platform Governance.
+Baik, J.S. & Sridharan, H. (2023).
+Civil Rights Audits as Counterpublic Strategy: Articulating the Responsibility and Failure to Care for Marginalized Communities in Platform Governance.
+Information, Communication and Society.